 Development and Status of Norwegian Natural Gas Reserves

-The chart illustrates that the biggest discoveries were made early in the exploration phase and since the mid 1990’s more natural gas was produced than discovered.
+The chart illustrates that the biggest discoveries were made early in the exploration phase and after the discovery of Ormen Lange in 1997, more natural gas was produced than discovered.
 Many of the recent discoveries are relatively small, in deep water and thus requires a high gas price to become sanctioned for commercial developments.

 The chart illustrates that Norwegian natural gas extraction has been in liquidation since the late 1990’s.